DejvCodes/DejvCodes/README.md

 In the future, I would also like to build mobile applications with React Native. 📱

 Most of the time, you can find me coding or at the gym.
 My favourite way to relax?
 Travelling. 🌏 <br>
-I'm a fan of cars, motorbikes, music, great coffee and of course coding.
+I love cars, motorbikes, fitness, music, great coffee and of course coding.

 Besides coding, I’m passionate about music – I enjoy creating edits with my Launchkey MK4, and DJing <br> with my DDJ-FLX4.
 It’s a space where I experiment and express ideas differently from code. 🎶